TheImagingSource/IC-Imaging-Control-Samples/Python/tisgrabber/documentation-source/devicehandling.rst

 enables a program to react, e.g. try to reconnect the video capture device or notify the operator.

-The device lost event uses a callback.
+The :index:`device lost` event uses a callback.
 The callback is implemented as

 .. code-block:: python